-An old-fashioned Mediterranean favorite to 11 ft. high, 10 in. wide.
+An old-fashioned Mediterranean favorite to 11 feet high, 10 inches wide.
 All leaves, even those that form under the collar beneath each flower, are finely cut into threadlike divisions.
-Blue, white, or rose-colored blooms, 11 in. across, are borne singly at branch ends in spring.
+Blue, white, or rose-colored blooms, 11 inches across, are borne singly at branch ends in spring.
 Curious papery-textured, horned seed capsules lend an airy effect to bouquets and mixed borders and look decorative in dried arrangements.
-'Miss Jekyll', to 1 ft. tall, has semidouble cornflower-blue blossoms.
-Persian Jewels, to 15 in. tall, is a superior strain in a mix of colors.
+'Miss Jekyll', to 1 feet tall, has semidouble cornflower-blue blossoms.
+Persian Jewels, to 15 inches tall, is a superior strain in a mix of colors.

 Love-in-a-mist comes into bloom quickly in spring, dries up in summer heat.
 Start from seed in spring, as soon as ground is workable and frost danger is past; can be sown in autumn in mild-winter areas.
 Sow seeds where plants are to grow, since the long taproot makes transplanting unsatisfactory.
 Self-sows freely.